Evan-Chan-Git/DS5220-Final-Project/README.md

 python src/src5.py
 ```

 The fit of the regression line of the model is represented in the figure (below).
-The model fails and does not represent a linear relationship between the variables.
+The model fails and does not answer the question or represent a linear relationship between the variables.

 <img src="figs/fig4.png" width="500">